-NAME OF SCHOOL: DATE OF MENU: Y/N) Food group Food-based standards for school lunches Week 1 Week 2 Week 3 STARCHY FOOD One or more portions of food from this group every day Three or more different starchy foods each week One or more wholegrain varieties of starchy food each week Starchy food cooked in fat or oil no more than two days each week (applies to food served across the whole school day) Bread - with no added fat or oil - must be available every day FRUIT AND One or more portions of vegetables or salad as an accompaniment every day VEGETABLES One or more portions of fruit every day A dessert containing at least 50% fruit two or more times each week At least three different fruits, and three different vegetables each week MEAT, FISH, A portion of food from this group every day EGGS, BEANS AND OTHER A portion of meat or poultry on three or more days each week NON-DAIRY Oily fish once or more every three weeks SOURCES OF PROTEIN For vegetarians, a portion of non-dairy protein three or more days a week A meat or poultry product (manufactured or homemade and meeting the legal requirements) no more than once a week in primary schools and twice each week in secondary schools, ( applies across the whole school day ) MILK AND A portion of food from this group every day DAIRY Lower fat milk and lactose reduced milk must be available for drinking at least once a day during school hours FOODS HIGH IN FAT, SUGAR AND No more than two portions a week of food that has been deep-fried, batter-coated or breadcrumb-coated ( applies across the whole school day ) SALT No more than two portions of food which include pastry each week (applies across the whole school day) No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat (applies across the whole school day) Savoury crackers or breadsticks can be served at lunch with fruit or vegetables or dairy food No confectionery, chocolate and chocolate-coated products, (applies across the whole school day) Desserts, cakes and biscuits are allowed at lunchtime.
-They must not contain any confectionery Salt must not be available to add to food after it has been cooked Any condiments limited to sachets or portions of no more than 10 grams or one teaspoonful.
-HEALTHIER Free, fresh drinking water at all times DRINKS applies across the whole school day The only drinks permitted are: Plain water (still or carbonated) Lower fat milk or lactose reduced milk Fruit or vegetable juice (max 150mls) Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks Unsweetened combinations of fruit or vegetable juice with plain water (still or carbonated) Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330mls.
-They may contain added vitamins or minerals, but no more than 5% added sugars or honey or 150mls fruit juice.
-Fruit juice combination drinks must be at least 45% fruit juice
+AME OF SCHOOL: DATE OF MENU: Star ndard met ( r/N) Food group Food-based standards for school lunches Week 1 Week 2 Week 3 STARCHY FOOD One or more portions of food from this group every day Three or more different starchy foods each week One or more wholegrain varieties of starchy food each week Starchy food cooked in fat or oil no more than two days each week (applies to food served across the whole school day) Bread - with no added fat or oil - must be available every day FRUIT AND One or more portions of vegetables or salad as an accompaniment every day VEGETABLES One or more portions of fruit every day A dessert containing at least 50% fruit two or more times each week At least three different fruits, and three different vegetables each week MEAT, FISH, A portion of food from this group every day EGGS, BEANS A portion of meat or poultry on three or more days each week AND OTHER NON-DAIRY Oily fish once or more every three weeks SOURCES OF PROTEIN · · · FRUIEIN For vegetarians, a portion of non-dairy protein three or more days a week A meat or poultry product (manufactured or homemade and meeting the legal requirements) no more than once a week in primary schools and twice each week in secondary schools, (applies across the whole school day) MILK AND A portion of food from this group every day DAIRY Lower fat milk and lactose reduced milk must be available for drinking at least once a day during school hours FOODS HIGH IN FAT, SUGAR AND No more than two portions a week of food that has been deep-fried, batter-coated or breadcrumb-coated ( applies across the whole school day ) SALT No more than two portions of food which include pastry each week (applies across the whole school day) No snacks, except nuts, seeds, vegetables and fruit with no added salt, sugar or fat (applies across the whole school day) Savoury crackers or breadsticks can be served at lunch with fruit or vegetables or dairy food No confectionery, chocolate and chocolate-coated products, (applies across the whole school day) Desserts, cakes and biscuits are allowed at lunchtime.
+They must not contain any confectionery Salt must not be available to add to food after it has been cooked (applies across the whole school day) Any condiments limited to sachets or portions of no more than 10 grams or one teaspoonful. (applies across the whole school day) HEALTHIER Free, fresh drinking water at all times DRINKS applies across the whole school day The only drinks permitted are: Plain water (still or carbonated) Lower fat milk or lactose reduced milk Fruit or vegetable juice (max 150mls) Plain soya, rice or oat drinks enriched with calcium; plain fermented milk (e.g. yoghurt) drinks Combinations of fruit or vegetable juice with plain water (still or carbonated, with no added sugars or honey) Combinations of fruit juice and lower fat milk or plain yoghurt, plain soya, rice or oat drinks enriched with calcium; cocoa and lower fat milk; flavoured lower fat milk, all with less than 5% added sugars or honey Tea, coffee, hot chocolate Combination drinks are limited to a portion size of 330mls.
+They may contain added vitamins or minerals, and no more than 150mls fruit or vegetable juice.
+Fruit or vegetable